barrymay/react-spring-talk/README.md

   - Suggested IDE is [VSCode](https://code.visualstudio.com), but any IDE should work

 - To run

   - `git clone` the repo
   - `yarn install`
   - Run `yarn start` (this repo is built with create-react-app, so typical commands apply)

+- SpringV9 Branch
+  - React-Spring v9 is used in this branch to update all demos.
+  - Note that Demo 5 is currently commented out due to an bug I'm working thru - The demo #5 for v9 on CodeSandbox above works fine at present.

 ### Links: